 September 10, 2015

-Today the means for us to wash and dry our hands in the bathroom seem to be quite plentiful, and thankfully (for the most part) more effective than back in the day, however, there is still debate on the most hygienic options versus the most environmental – let alone which gets the job done best!
+Today the means for us to wash and dry our hands in the bathroom seem to be quite plentiful.
+Thankfully, (for the most part), more effective than back in the day.
+However, there is still debate on the most hygienic options versus the most environmental.

-There have been a number of studies on this topic across the years and just when we thought we’d got it good, huge advances in hand drying technology came from the likes of mega-brand Dyson and the ‘Airblade’.
+Just when we thought we’d got it good, huge advances in hand drying technology came from the likes of mega-brand Dyson, and the ‘Airblade’.